 How To Choose The Right Color Scheme?

 Just because a color palette is your favorite doesn't mean the users will like it as well.
 They want a properly functioning interface that makes tasks easier for them, so usability should rank above aesthetics while designing.
-The site's color scheme should also be inclusive of color-blind users.
+The site's Color Theory scheme should also be inclusive of color-blind users.